algolia/react-element-to-jsx-string/README.md

   If false, Boolean prop values will be explicitly output like `prop={true}` and `prop={false}`

+**options.maxInlineAttributes: number, default 1**

+  Provide the max number of attributes to render inline with the tag name.
+If the number of attributes exceeds this number, then all attributes will be rendered on a separate line.

 ## Environment requirements

 The environment you use to use `react-element-to-jsx-string` should have [ES2015](https://babeljs.io/learn-es2015/) support.